 To start a cleaning business, you may not need huge capital and can start it with a limited budget as well.
 Some of you may be wondering how to start a cleaning business with no money, and the good thing is that it’s possible too.

-There’re some already established cleaning brands who are always looking for people to start a cleaning business franchise, but in case if you are on a low budget, this may not a good idea as it involves some additional costs in terms of franchise license, loyalty, and other fees.
+There’re some already established cleaning brands that are always looking for people to start a cleaning business franchise, but in case if you are on a low budget, this may not be a good idea as it involves some additional costs in terms of franchise license, loyalty, and other fees.

 What do you need to start a cleaning service business? a big question is often accompanied by queries like: